 How to Add Closed Captions to Facebook Videos

 It’s really easy to add closed captions to your videos on Facebook!
-First, you’ll need to download an SRT caption file for your video.
-You can do that from your 3Play Media account.
+You can do it all from your 3Play Media account.
 Just upload your video and submit it for captioning, and you’ll get an email when it’s finished processing.
-Select your file and select Download, then choose the SRT caption file format.
+Select your file and select Download, then choose the Facebook SRT Web caption file format.

-Upload your video to Facebook.
+Next, upload your video to Facebook.
 When the video is done processing, click the Edit Video prompt to add captions.
-In the caption field, click Choose File and select your SRT file.
+In the caption field, click Upload SRT File and select your Facebook SRT file.

 Remember to save your changes, and view your Facebook video with captions!